Analysis | Zelensky puts Biden on the spot with his emotional speech to Congress

 He and his people may appreciate the support they have gotten, but they still feel alone in the battle.
 His need is that of any leader in his situation, to plead and cajole and demand more aid as he watches his country being destroyed and thousands of civilians killed.

 Biden’s role is obviously different.
 Through months of diplomacy, Biden and his advisers built support among allies for policies that in response to the invasion imposed punishing sanctions on Russia, signaling to Russian President Vladimir Putin the determination to isolate his country and inflict economic pain.
-The alliance also has sent, and continues to send, billions of dollars in weaponry to the Ukrainian military.
+The NATO-member nations also have sent, and continues to send, billions of dollars in weaponry to the Ukrainian military.

 But as the leader of this alliance, Biden has been forced to balance the needs of Ukraine with the necessity of keeping the allies unified.
-More importantly, his goal is to support Ukraine militarily as much as possible without triggering another world war, one that could include the use of nuclear weapons, is something the president has said explicitly, as he has ruled out any direct involvement by U.S. forces.
+More importantly, his goal to support Ukraine militarily as much as possible without triggering another world war, one that could include the use of nuclear weapons, is something the president has said explicitly, as he has ruled out any direct involvement by U.S. forces.

 For that reason, Biden has consistently resisted approving a no-fly zone and so far the transfer of military aircraft from the West to Ukraine, even as he commits more money for various sophisticated weaponry.
 But Zelensky’s appearance before the Congress, a body that includes many who agree with what he is asking, will only add to that pressure on Biden to find ways to do even more.
 It also could sharpen the agenda for the NATO meeting that Biden will attend next week in Europe.